Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 See [Running Startup PAC Bash Files](#running-startup-pac-bash-files) for how to run PAC bash scripts automatically at system startup.

-For Type 1 cards, while changes to power caps and fan speeds can be made while the GPU is under load, for *amdgpu-pac* to work properly, other changes may require that the GPU not be under load, *i.e.*, that sclk P-state and mclk P-state are 0.
+For Type PStates cards, while changes to power caps and fan speeds can be made while the GPU is under load, for *amdgpu-pac* to work properly, other changes may require that the GPU not be under load, *i.e.*, that sclk P-state and mclk P-state are 0.
 Possible consequences with making changes under load is that the GPU become stuck in a 0 P-state or that the entire system becomes slow to respond, where a reboot will be needed to restore